Huy-Ngo/acanban/docs/source/conclusion.rst

 We wish to continue ameliorating the process when working on the remaining tasks of this project as well as in future software development.

+The resulted system runs as a web service, allowing clients to run on any platforms without installation.

+Thanks to the simplistic user interface, it is accessible and easy to use.

 Future Work
 -----------